by Terry Heick

 Ed note: This is a post we’ve edited a couple of times now to both update and clarify its theme, which is why you may recognize it.
 We’ve also broken it up into two posts, the second of which will go up in the next couple of days.

 Like thinking, reading in the 21st century is different than in centuries past, endlessly linked in an increasingly visible web of physical and digital media forms.
 As symbols and their referents change, so do the cognitive processes and habits.

 So in this context of media abundance, what does the modern, 21st century “reader” look like?
 How can we appeal to their interests?
 Or, more precisely, what does it mean to “read” in 2015?
 What does a reader, today, look like?

 How can you teach digital students non-digital things?

 There is an art and a science to media design.

-Media (singular medium) is simply a method for the intentional communication of a thought or idea.
+Media (singular medium) is/are simply a method for the intentional communication of a thought or idea.
 In this way, tweets and novels are both media, as are poems and interactive timelines, websites and short stories, paintings and graffiti, speeches and YouTube channels.

 The differences between these media lie in their purpose and audience, duration and intensity, tone and structure, along with countless other obvious and less-obvious components that can be artfully manipulated in matters of design.
 One of the most visible transitions to a “21st Century” Reading and Writing curriculum (or, as we consider it, authentic curriculum) involves an evolution of the perspective of media.